Naurvik project in Nunavut

 The Naurvik project ("

 the growing place" in Inuktitut) is a community-led hydroponic food production system in Gjoa Haven, Nunavut – a small community located about 250 km north of the Arctic Circle.
-Winters in Gjoa Haven are long, cold and windy, with temperatures dipping to -40 °C. As in many northern communities, high-quality, fresh, affordable produce is not consistently available.
+Winters in Gjoa Haven are long, cold and windy, with temperatures dipping to -40 °C. As in many northern communities, high-quality, fresh, affordable produce may not always be available.

 How it worksThe Naurvik system includes three recycled shipping containers that were retrofitted into "

-pods"—the Grow Pod, Research Pod, and Power Pod.
+pods"—the Grow Pod, Utility Pod, and Power Pod.
 The system is powered almost entirely by renewable energy sources such as wind and solar in order to sustainably grow fresh food year-round.